 While $50,000, $30,000, and even $20,000 to build a tiny dream house all your own may be doable for some, it may not be the case for you.
-It may be taking everything you have just to keep your bills paid and food on the table every month!
-If you’re willing to accept the fact that you may have to tweak your vision just a little, build your little dream component by component over time while your neighbors look on stuck between disbelief and amazement, but you can definitely have your tiny house dream.
+It may be taking everything you have just to keep your bills paid and food on the table every month.
+If you’re willing to accept that you have to tweak your vision just a little to build your little dream component by component, Its doable for you too.
+It will have to happen over time, while your neighbors look on stuck between disbelief and amazement, but you can definitely have your tiny house dream.

-as you can see, is located in Kansas City, MO. and is priced at $950.
+This plot, as you can see, is located in Kansas City, MO. and is priced at $950.
 If you were to speak with the real estate professional and find out that this plot is suitable for the placement of a prefab modular home (including no restrictions due to zoning laws, community by-laws, etc.) you could purchase this plot.
-Including a nearly 5% state tax on the sale and another 5% for closing costs, for just over $1,000 ($1,045).
-Now, if you were to purchase this, or a similar, modular office trailer………
+Including a nearly 5% state tax on the sale and another 5% for closing costs, you’ll spend just over $1,000 ($1,045).

 Now we are going to need a slab on that pretty little plot upon which to sit this trailer.
 A basic 4″ slab to sit under this 720 square foot building is estimated to cost you anywhere between $3,450 and $4,200.
 That’s your biggest expense so far, but it HAS to be done.
 This brings your running total to $5,378.
-For many individuals working full-time jobs year round with a dependent child your income tax return should yield at least this much (Even more with multiple dependent children.)
+For many individuals working full-time jobs year round with a dependent child, your income tax return should yield at least this much (Even more with multiple dependent children.)
 That’s enough to cover this very basic set up.

 You can also build your own composting toilet.
-There are multiple videos on You Tube showing not only how to build one, but how to use it.
+There are multiple videos on YouTube showing not only how to build one, but how to use it.
 If you have never looked into this option before, I believe you’ll be pleasantly surprised.
-Here is one I really liked, but look through several videos to get a good idea of the many possibilities to get a look and feel all your own.
+Here is one I really liked, but look through several videos to get a good idea of the many possibilities.
+You can create a look and feel all your own.

 The sofa/chair set and coffee table are both free, and the tv stand is $30 all on Craigslist.

-The bedrooms are easiest, so I won’t even bother walking you through furnishing those. there’s countless possibilities, ways, and means to make this dream a reality for you.
+The bedrooms are easiest, so I won’t even bother walking you through furnishing those. there are countless possibilities, ways, and means to make this dream a reality for you.
 You just have to be dedicated to finding a way that works with your current budget, then build on it over time.
 With all you’ve seen thus far, if you just use a little creative thinking, put in a little work to do some sanding and painting/staining, in no time at all your beast will become a beauty getting you one step closer to your dreams.